ch-stark/gitops-rbac-example/blog/blog.md

   * Kyverno-Multitenancy-Client-Side

+### ACM-Policies

+Let's take this simple [example](https://github.com/stolostron/policy-collection/blob/main/stable/AC-Access-Control/policy-rolebinding.yaml) where you could configure roles,clusterroles, role- and clusterolebindings for a Managed-Cluster

 ### Policies for the Hub-Side

 * Every team gets a namespace on the hub where it can deploy Applications or ApplicationSets, the Policy controls that it must not deploy in other